Gigi-dev21/AccoutLedgerApp_Capstone/README.md

                             - alls getTransactionFromFile() to read and load all the transactions from the CSV file into the list.
                             - Create switch statement to print the header depending on the type
                             - Loops through each transaction in the list.
-                            - Uses another switch to decide:
-                               - If this transaction should be printed (based on the filter type).
-                               - Example: If type == displayDepositOnly → only print if amount > 0.
+                            - Uses another switch to decide If this transaction should be printed (based on the filter type).Example: If type == displayDepositOnly only print if amount > 0.
                             - Prints the transaction if it matches the filter.
+                            - After all that, go to LedgerScreen and call the method and pass the type.

                 - R) Reports - A new screen that allows the user to run pre-defined reports or to run a custom search
                      - 1) Month To Date
                      - 2) Previous Month